Table of Contents

 If you are a veteran, a Veterans Service Officer is your advocate.
 He or she is on your side, and will help you throughout the disability claims process.
 You do not have to pay for a Veterans Service Officer’s help because they are either state employees, or they work for a nonprofit veterans service organization.

-Find a Veterans Service Officer Search Engine – County Veterans Service Officers are public employees of their State’s (or U.S. Territory’s) veterans affairs agency.
+County Veterans Service Officers are public employees of their State’s (or U.S. Territory’s) veterans affairs agency.
 They are often called County Veterans Service Officers, because a majority of the states have set up local veterans affairs offices in each of their state’s counties.
-The National Association of County Veterans Service Officers provides an easy-to-use Find a Service Officer Tool on their website.
+The National Association of County Veterans Service Officers provides a Find a Service Officer page on their website.

 Vietnam Veterans Memorial in Washington, D.C.